Recent articles:

 Chapter 3 - Sonic Explorations Apps - Windows

-Software instruments for making Electronic Music
+Software instruments for making Algorithmic Music

 Here are a couple examples of custom instruments that I have made for specific musical works.
 I’m interested in the ways in which composers and technologists have explored emulation and modelling of common musical instruments throughout the development of electronic and computer music.
 These examples are built the code for existing approaches but distort and add new features to consider how the “model” can be a jumping off point for interesting explorations into sound synthesis and processing.
 All .ck files run in the ChucK language https://chuck.cs.princeton.edu